MasaoFujii/pg_cheat_funcs/README.md

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+### text pg_chr(integer)
+Return the character with the given code.
+This function is almost the same as chr() which PostgreSQL core provides.
+The difference of them is that this function returns NULL instead of throwing an error when the requested character is too large or not valid.
+Note that valid Unicode code point stops at U+10FFFF (1114111), even though 4-byte UTF8 sequences can hold values up to U+1FFFFF.
+Therefore this function returns NULL whenever the given code is larger than 1114111.

 ### bytea pglz_compress(data text)
 Create and return a compressed version of text data.
 This function uses PGLZ (an implementation of LZ compression for PostgreSQL)